NullVoxPopuli/ember-resources/docs/docs/ember.md

 export default class Demo extends Component {
   /**
    * This looks goofy!
-   * This assignes the value "Clock" to the property on Demo, "Clock"
+   * This assigns the value "Clock" to the property on Demo, "Clock"
    * [property] = value;
    *
    * It could also be